-The roofing chemicals market is projected to grow from USD 296.1 million in 2025 to USD 639.4 million by 2035, expanding at a robust CAGR of 8.0% over the forecast period.
+The global roofing chemicals market is projected to grow from USD 43.9 billion in 2025 to USD 69.5 billion by 2035, expanding at a CAGR of 4.8% over the forecast period.
+Market growth is being supported by increased demand for durable, weather-resistant, and energy-efficient roofing solutions across residential, commercial, and industrial construction segments.

 Metric | Value |